Photonic Neural Networks: A Compact Review: Introduction

 \section{Introduction}

 \textbf{Photonics} is one of the newest sciences.
 Photonics is the study of light and interaction with other particles or materials.
-May be could say photonic science includes and is based on 4 main topics: 1-ray optics, 2-Wave optics, 3-Electromagnetic optics, and 4- Quantum optics quantum optics is the best complete theory about all of physics and the world.
-This science is like a bridge between Optics or Physics and the other sciences such as Electronic or chemistry and biology and so more.
+May we say photonic science includes and is based on 4 main topics: 1-ray optics, 2-wave optics, 3-Electromagnetic optics, and 4- Quantum optics. quantum optics is the best complete theory about all of the physical concepts in the world. \textit{Photonics} is like a bridge between Optics or Physics and the other sciences such as Electronics or Chemistry and Biology and so more.
 You should be very careful in the definition of photonic and optic.
-The optic is not photonic and vice versa but the optic is a subpart and one important part of photonic.
-We in photonics be faced with interaction among waves and collision between particles - specially Photons - with the matter.
+The optic is not photonic and vice versa but the optic is a subpart and the most important part of photonic.
+We in photonics are faced with interaction among waves and collision between particles - especially Photons - with the matter.
 Also, we concentrate on other applications of it, for example, modulation and modifying waves.
-Photonics has explained many topics such as Fiber, Imaging, Laser Processing, Tera Hertz, etc. At figure 4 one of the application of photonic was shown.
+Photonics has explained many topics such as Fiber, Imaging, Laser Processing, Tera Hertz, etc. It started in the 1960s and opened many doors of science concepts between people.
+But applications of photonics are very bright when we combine them with computers and neural networks.